Starting a Home Business During the Holidays

 2. Decide what home business you'll start.
 It's important to choose an idea that you'll enjoy and stick with, but it doesn't hurt to start a business that you can be targeted to holiday needs, and yet continue after and though out the new year.

 3. Make a list of all the home business startup tasks you need to do.
-The Balance offers a 4-week home business start up guide that tells you everything you need to do to get your business up and running in 30 days; sooner if you work through the tasks quicker.
+The Balance offers a four-week home business start-up guide that tells you everything you need to do to get your business up and running in 30 days; sooner if you work through the tasks quicker.

 5. Take care of the legal details.
 Starting a business, even as a sole proprietor, usually requires getting a business license.
-If you sell tangible goods, you may need to charge sales tax, which you'll need to get a permit form your state tax agency to do.
-Some businesses require additional licenses or permits, that you'll want to check your state's occupational regulation agency about.
+If you sell tangible goods, you may need to charge sales tax, which you'll need to get a permit from your state tax agency to do.
+Some businesses require additional licenses or permits so you'll want to check your state's occupational regulation agency about any your business might need.
 You may decide to structure your business as a limited liability company (LLC) instead, which requires filing with your state.
 Other items you need to look into include:

 - Requesting an Employer Identification Number (EIN).
 If you set up an LLC, you'll need one even if you don't have employees.